A comprehensive guide to why you need them and which one you should buy.

-- With great reliability and strength come scrape price tag. the fluval 07 line is quite expensive as compared to other products in its category.
+- With great reliability and strength comes a scrape price tag. the Fluval 07 line is quite expensive as compared to other products in its category.

 - It is quite bulky and beefy and you may have space shortage to keep it.